Comparison of mobile phone standards

-This is a comparison of standards of mobile phones.
+This is a comparison of standards of wireless networking technologies for devices such as mobile phones.
 A new generation of cellular standards has appeared approximately every tenth year since 1G systems were introduced in 1979 and the early to mid-1980s.

 Issues

 Global System for Mobile Communications (GSM, around 80–85% market share) and IS-95 (around 10–15% market share) were the two most prevalent 2G mobile communication technologies in 2007.
 In 3G, the most prevalent technology was UMTS with CDMA-2000 in close contention.

 All radio access technologies have to solve the same problems: to divide the finite RF spectrum among multiple users as efficiently as possible.
 GSM uses TDMA and FDMA for user and cell separation.
 UMTS, IS-95 and CDMA-2000 use CDMA.
 WiMAX and LTE use OFDM.